frederic-perez/AmE-dictionary/data/dictionary.md

 __take one's cut__ _He was finished taking his cuts in batting practice._
 __take out__ _n_ _Order some Chinese take out._
 __take over__ _Kyle took over in the first half and finished with 23 points._
+__take the high road__ _idiom_ To choose the most noble, ethical, or diplomatic course or method, especially after or in the face of negativity or ill treatment.
 __take through__ _phr v_ To explain something to someone.
 __take to__ _phr v_ To make a habit of something.
 __take umbrage__ _idiom_ To become offended or angered by something. _Hey, I take umbrage at the idea that I didn't put my full effort into this project._